The future home of Rochester High Falls State Park!

 Genesee Brew House

-If your goal is to see the falls, I recommend parking at the Genesee Brew House off St. Paul Boulevard.
-Head up to the roof for a drink or find a window seat to enjoy a meal and a tasty brew.
+If you want to see the falls, I recommend parking at the Genesee Brew House off St. Paul Boulevard.
+You can then head up to the roof for a drink or find a window seat to enjoy a meal and a tasty brew.

 Pont de Rennes Pedestrian Bridge